bucketplus/ca-control-api-nodejs/Readme.md

 To log data, use `bp.log(...msg)`.
 This will immediately be passed to `console.log`, making it easy to use, but will also be retained for 30 days in production to enable debugging if needed.

 ## Notes
-When running actions, the user can choose whether to save the returned JSON (as a separate file), to receive it via webhook, or to process immediately via await - this is handled by the EfficientActions system, i.e. the individual action needs to return some JSON (can be null), and the EfficientActions system will handle the rest.
+When running actions, the user can choose whether to save the returned JSON (as a separate file), to receive it via webhook, or to process immediately via await - this is handled by the EfficientActions system, i.e. the individual statndard container service needs to return some JSON (can be null), and the EfficientActions system will handle the rest.
 Here are some example manifests:

 ### Anonymize Image (Object/File Action that produces a file)
 For an object/file action that produces a file, the user specifies: